nodeloophole/nodeloophole.github.io/content.md

 * Plan
     - Resolve as many unanswered questions as possible
-    - Content model, roles and permissions
+    - Content model, roles and permissions (palantir.net template: https://goo.gl/1sSs8h)
     - Know what Drupal modules to use
     - Use the right technologies for the work to be done